z2lai/react-emotion-multi-step-form/README.md

 - [`useInputs` hook]

 ### `<FormBody>`
-The primary component provided by the module which includes the the form body, icon container, input container, forward navigation button and optional Tabs component for additional navigation.
+The primary component provided by the module which includes the the form body, icon container, input container, forward navigation (Next) button and optional Tabs component for additional navigation.
 The icon container contains the icon of the currently active (displayed) input and the input container contains the currently active input.
-On click of the forward navigation button, the currently active input is validated and the next input is activated if the validation passes.
+On click of the Next button, the currently active input is validated and the next input is activated if the validation passes.

 **Props**
 Name | Type | Default | Description